gnbdev/opengnb/docs/gnb_user_manual_en.md

 Assuming that a GNB node may have multiple NATed IP addresses at the same time after very complex address translation in the LAN, that is, the operator may choose different gateway exits according to the destination address of the host in the LAN accessing the WAN.
 If `address.conf` has multiple Index nodes, then in NAT traversal, the peer GNB node may know more addresses and ports of the node, thereby increasing the success rate of NAT traversal to establish P2P communication.

+## GNB Unified Forwarding

+Under the complex NAT mechanism, the nodes located in the LAN cannot ensure 100% successful NAT traversal, but there will always be some nodes that can successfully achieve NAT traversal and establish P2P communication.
+The **GNB Unified Forwarding** mechanism can make The nodes that have established P2P communication forward IP packets to the nodes that have not established P2P communication.

+Each node in the GNB network periodically announces the id of the node that has established P2P communication with itself in the network, which enables each node in the network to know which transit nodes are available when sending data to another node.

+Take a GNB network with three nodes A, B, and C as an example: A and C, B and C all establish P2P communication, but A and B cannot establish P2P communication due to the complex NAT mechanism, through **GNB Unified Forwarding** mechanism, A and B can forward IP packets through C.

+According to the mechanism of **GNB Unified Forwarding**, as long as the number of nodes in the virtual network is more, it is easier to achieve NAT traversal between nodes and establish a virtual link.

+The IP packets sent to the target node can be forwarded by multiple transit nodes at the same time.
+The IP packets that reach the target node first will be written to the virtual network card.
+GNB maintains a 64-bit timestamp and timestamp queue for each target node to ensure repeated transmission.
+IP packets are discarded, so the **GNB Unified Forwarding** feature can be used to speed up TCP retransmissions in some cases.

+### GNB Unified Forwarding Operating mode
+`auto` When the two nodes A and B cannot establish P2P communication, automatically transfer IP packets through the nodes (which can be in LAN) that have established P2P communication with A and B respectively.
+`super` Regardless of whether the two nodes A and B have established P2P communication, in the process of sending ip packets, multiple nodes that have established P2P communication with A and B, respectively, retransmit and transfer TCP type ip packets.
+`hyper` Regardless of whether the two nodes A and B have established P2P communication, in the process of sending ip packets, all types of ip packets are retransmitted and relayed through multiple nodes that have established P2P communication with A and B respectively.

+To learn more about **Unified Forwarding**, see the `-U, --unified-forwarding` option of `gnb`

 ### About Discover In Lan